 GPS uses up a lot of battery power, and the more precise it is, the more battery it uses.
 Most smartphones keep the accuracy at a moderate level to avoid sucking all the juice out of a device.

-Android smartphones let you activate GPS high accuracy mode, which gives more precise performance at the cost of battery life.
+Some Android smartphones let you activate GPS high accuracy mode, which gives more precise performance at the cost of battery life.

 To set your GPS to high accuracy mode, open the Settings by swiping down on your screen and clicking the cog icon.
+Tap Security & privacy > Location Services.
+Depending on your model of smartphone it may be under Security & location.

 Remember to switch it back to a lower setting once you’ve finished.